ebzzry/ebzzry.github.io/en/src/kvm.md

     $ qemu-img create -f qcow2 vm.qcow2 20G

 The last step creates a 20GB image, that is named `vm.qcow2`.
-Take note that the extension name doesn’t really matter — you can name your image as `index.html`, but that wouldn’t make a lot of sense, right? 😄
+Take note that the extension name doesn’t really matter—you can name your image as `index.html`, but that wouldn’t make a lot of sense, right? 😄